scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** 7 days

 Curse a creature you can see with fragility.
-They must make a willpower save against your spellcasting.
-On a failure the creature adds a bad die to all defense rolls for the next day.
-If you critical they add a terrible die instead.
-The curse can be removed by remove curse.
+Make a spellcasting roll against the creatures willpower save.
+On success they add a bad die to their defense rolls, or a terrible die on a critical.
+This effect can only be removed by _Remove Curse_ or similar spells.

 You may target an additional person for every level above 2nd.